 Grass Room is located on Fourth Street in DTLA, just around the corner from Millwick, and directly across the street from Flora Chang.
-Unassuming from the outside, the venue is noticeable for its blue facade (which you’ll see on many buildings in the blossoming North Sea neighborhood) and its dramatic greenhouse roofline.
-It’s a short distance from the restaurants, boutique hotels, cafés and clubs that are making DTLA the most exciting place in Los Angeles; we’re just blocks from the Broad and MOCA, the Fashion District, Little Tokyo and the Arts District.
+Unassuming from the outside, the venue is noticeable for its blue façade (which you’ll see on many buildings in the blossoming North Sea neighborhood) and its dramatic greenhouse roof line, a feature it shares with the adjacent Valentine, a sister space joined to Grass Room’s main structure.
+It’s a short distance from the restaurants, boutique hotels, cafes and clubs that are making DTLA the most exciting place in Los Angeles; we’re just blocks from the Broad and MOCA, the Fashion District, Little Tokyo and the Arts District.

-Grass Room accommodates a range of events: whether you want a petite gathering for less than 50 or a ceremony and reception for up to 150 seated guests, you can do either in this modular, scalable venue and the experience will feel proportional and comfortable.
-Grass Room’s maximum capacity is 250 guests.
+Grass Room accommodates a range of performances and private events: whether you want a petite gathering for less than 50 or a live events and ceremonies plus reception for up to 150 seated guests, you can do either in this modular, scalable venue and the experience will feel proportional and comfortable.
+Grass Room’s maximum capacity is 200 guests.

 Grass Room is Green

 In 2017 we collaborated with engineers, craftsmen and artists to completely redesign and refurbish the building that is now Grass Room.
 Part of our mission was to limit the environmental impact of reconstruction.
 We took many of the materials freed up from the downsizing—lumber, steel elements, stairwells, flooring, even windows—and repurposed them into ceilings, walls, paneling, furniture and decorative elements.
 In its rebuild, the structure has tripled its energy efficiency and rendered its groundwater permeability to 100%.